CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 # API Call Budgets

 Your API call budget:
-- limits how many API calls you can make within a specific time.
+- Limits how many API calls you can make within a specific time.
-- safeguards your network against runaway applications and malicious behavior.
+- Safeguards your network against runaway applications and malicious behavior.
-- helps you manage huge API call volumes.
+- Helps you manage huge API call volumes.

 Key attributes of an API call budget include:
-- defined number of requests per second,
+- Defined number of requests per second,
-- shared budgets among applications, and
+- Shared budgets among applications, and
-- mechanisms to handle excess calls.
+- Mechanisms to handle excess calls.

 In this article, you will:
 - Learn **key concepts**, such as action batches and configuration templates.